-Unnatural Deaths (29 total)
+Unnatural Deaths (32 reported in 2016)

 Unnatural death is defined as a death resulting from an external cause, such as intentional injury (homicide or suicide) or unintentional injury (in an accident).
 For manner of death there are three categories: Accident, Homicide and Suicide which are explained below.